Editorial: As Xi’s Speech Urges, China Must Stay the Course on Reform

 The journey’s last mile will be its toughest.
 Reform needs to be unremittingly applied to the main framework of the system.
 Only by making all-round, deep, and unprecedented breakthroughs will it be possible to completely leave behind existing ideas and consolidated interests.
 Xi’s speech mentioned the two-stage strategic plan for the period from 2020 to the mid-21st century.
 The key is to form short, medium, and long-term reform plans and concepts, while achieving breakthroughs in institutional reform.

 The 19th work report provides a comprehensive view on reform, offering many new judgments and providing answers to some long-disputed questions.
-But we should note that there are unprecedented difficulties in some areas, and many problems are also difficult issues for other countries .
+But we should note that there are unprecedented difficulties in some areas, and many problems are actually global issues.
 Future reform will require more diligent exploration than what previous generations faced.

 The report gives clear answers to some long-running questions.
 For example, it reaffirms the permanent status of land contracts, and pushes the expiration date of the second round of contracts back by 30 years.
 This has reassured farmers.
 The report also mentioned the deepening of rural land reform, and perfecting the “three rights” (ownership, contract and management rights) of land contracts.
 But many economic and legal problems still make it hard to determine exactly how we should separate the three rights, and transfer land in an orderly manner.